Cardinal Vaughan Memorial School: History

-School fees were abolished after the war, as the Vaughan School transitioned from a public school to a state-funded grammar school under the 1944 Education Act.
+School fees were abolished after the war, as The Cardinal Vaughan Memorial School transitioned from a public school to a state-funded grammar school under the Education Act 1944.
 However, there were concerns about the low standards of new admissions, whose primary education had suffered during the evacuation; in 1948, Cardinal Griffin referred to this as a "time of crisis" for the school, though it was alleviated through a series of programmes to inspire the students' interest.

 In the early and mid-1950s, the curriculum shifted from the Classics to include Advanced A-Level subjects.
-A new building was opened in 1964 to accommodate the growing enrollment.
+A new building was opened in 1964 to accommodate the growing enrolment.
 In the 1970s, the Inner London Education Authority (ILEA) and board of governors considered various reorganization proposals in the amalgamation of schools.
 The school began to take pupils of all abilities in 1977 and became an all-ability school.
 Girls were first admitted to the sixth form in 1977.
 The school became a voluntary-aided public school and drew pupils chiefly, but not exclusively, from Inner London.

+In 1998, an article in The Observer described the school as "fast gaining a reputation as one of the top schools" in London, and the authors of the article added that it also was "one of the best in the country."

 The school saw expansions in 2000, 2005 and 2014.
 The school was granted specialist status for mathematics, computing and science.

 While nominally a state comprehensive, it has resisted attempts by local governmental and religious authority figures to widen the accessibility criteria for potential pupils.
-In 2009, the school was referred to the admissions watchdog amid claims that its admissions policy was 'elitist' and 'penalised the less devout'.
-Consequently, the school was forced to modify its admissions criteria.
+In 2009, the school was referred to the Office of the Schools Adjudicator as there were concerns that its admissions policy was 'elitist' and 'penalised the less devout'.
+The Schools Adjudicator ruled that elements of the school's admissions policy were "'unlawful' and 'unfair', and the school was compelled to change this.

-Uniform

-Pupils in Years 7–11 dress in the black Vaughan suit with the Vaughan Lower School Tie, a tie that bears the school colours.
-In sixth form, pupils are required to wear the grey Vaughan suit and sixth form tie, bearing an extra white stripe, and/or any sporting ties.
-Girls who join the school at this time are required to wear the Vaughan maroon blazer and grey skirt.
-The Head Boy and Head Girl will wear a specially commissioned Blue and Maroon Robe.
-At various times of the year, including the Vaughan Speech Night, teachers are required to wear full academic dress.

-Headmasters

-Canon Driscoll (1914–1928)

-Hired at a salary of £200 per year, Canon Driscoll was appointed as the first headmaster.
-He confessed to having spent the summer months worrying about how many boys would face him on opening day.
-Two classes were held in the top rooms.
-Driscoll took one and Father W. Horgan the other.

-Under Driscoll's guidance, the school found its feet during the Great War.
-Academic standards were high leading to the School and Higher Certificates of the Oxford and Cambridge Joint Board.
-Enrollment grew and enabled Driscol to build a young and energetic teaching staff.

-In the autumn of 1927 Canon Driscoll's health began to fail and he died 29 December, at the age of 57.